hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 If I see that one of the team members chose to create and use an Unchecked exception, I would probably want to know the thought process and make sure they know the pros and cons.

-# When to Throw The Exception
+# When to throw the exception

 ![](https://miro.medium.com/max/700/1*i9wP8lt_G0auF6VFncfKYg.png)